-150. CAFOs can affect groundwater quality by increasing salinity and contributing such contaminants as pathogens, nitrates, pesticides, antibiotics and other pharmaceuticals, steroids, hormones, and dissolved organic carbon.

-151. In some cases of private well contamination by CAFO waste, the tap water has run brown with a strong odor.
-In other cases, rural residents are unaware that their water is contaminated with unsafe levels of nitrates or other pollutants.

-152. Nitrate contamination can also cause downstream communities to bear significant costs to treat municipal drinking water.
+- 151. CAFOs can affect groundwater quality by increasing salinity and contributing such contaminants as pathogens, nitrates, pesticides, antibiotics and other pharmaceuticals, steroids, hormones, and dissolved organic carbon. - 152.
+In some cases of private well contamination by CAFO waste, the tap water has run brown with a strong odor.
+In other cases, rural residents are unaware that their water is contaminated with unsafe levels of nitrates or other pollutants. - 153.
+Nitrate contamination can also cause downstream communities to bear significant costs to treat municipal drinking water.
 See Bd. of Water Works Trustees of City of Des Moines, Iowa v.
-Sac County Bd. of Supervisors, 890 N.W.2d 50, 54 (Iowa 2017) (stating that the Des Moines Water Works spends approximately \$4,000-\$7,000 per day to treat water contaminated by agricultural nitrate pollution, and that the Water Works will need to invest \$260 million to design and construct a larger treatment facility before 2020 to ensure that water remains safe for human consumption).

-153. Further, when manure pollutes surface water during winter and spring months, the contamination contributes to the creation and expansion of toxic blue-green algae blooms during the summer, which also impacts public water supplies.
-For example, in 2014, a blue-green algae bloom caused the City of Toledo, Ohio to order its residents not to use public water for drinking, cooking or bathing.21 Surface water pollution from CAFO waste has also led to algae blooms linked to major fish die-offs, significant decline of underwater plants, and odors and bacterial contamination that deter people from recreating on rivers, lakes, and other watercourses.
-Contaminated groundwater can also move laterally and enter rivers and streams to contaminate those surface waters.
+Sac County Bd. of Supervisors, 890 N.W.2d 50, 54 (Iowa 2017) (stating that the Des Moines Water Works spends approximately \$4,000-\$7,000 per day to treat water contaminated by agricultural nitrate pollution, and that the Water Works will need to invest \$260 million to design and construct a larger treatment facility before 2020 to ensure that water remains safe for human consumption). - 154.
+Further, when manure pollutes surface water during winter and spring months, the contamination contributes to the creation and expansion of toxic blue-green algae blooms during the summer, which also impacts public water supplies.
+For example, in 2014, a blue-green algae bloom caused the City of Toledo, Ohio to order its residents not to use public water for drinking, cooking or bathing.
+Surface water pollution from CAFO waste has also led to algae blooms linked to major fish die-offs, significant decline of underwater plants, and odors and bacterial contamination that deter people from recreating on rivers, lakes, and other watercourses.